open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `MetricReader`, the periodic exporting `MetricReader` SHOULD be provided to be used typically with push-based metrics collection.

-The `MetricReader` MUST ensure that data points are output in the configured aggregation temporality for each instrument kind.
+The `MetricReader` MUST ensure that data points from the SDK are output in the configured aggregation temporality for each instrument kind.
 For synchronous instruments being output with Cumulative temporality, this means converting [Delta to Cumulative](supplementary-guidelines.md#synchronous-example-cumulative-aggregation-temporality) aggregation temporality.
 For asynchronous instruments being output with Delta temporality, this means converting [Cumulative to Delta](supplementary-guidelines.md#asynchronous-example-delta-temporality) aggregation temporality.

+The `MetricReader` is not required to ensure data points from a non-SDK [MetricProducer](#metricproducer) are output in the configured aggregation temporality.

 The SDK MUST support multiple `MetricReader` instances to be registered on the